LevInteractive/product-calculator/README.md

 The component will need to have a button to add a new product, a table (or table-like) display of current products, a button to remove a product, and finally a total cost for all products.
-The cost is calculated differently based on whether or not the product is considered `fixed` (details below).
 Lastly, the component will need to load some initial products via a ajax request to the fake api (again, details below).

 There are 2 API ajax requests you'll need to make: